pa-senger/PA-Senger/README.md

-# 👋 Hello World!
+# 👋 Hello ~World~ Univers!
 I'm Pierre-Antoine

 ## 🚀 About Me

-I'm a humain currently living on a telluric planet called Earth.
+I'm a human currently living on a telluric planet called Earth.
 I like science, cats and nature.
-Everything is interresting if you look it with the right lens.
+I believe that everything is interresting if you look it with the right lens.

 ## 💻 Tech Stack